nanowireUK/ttn-iothub-integration/README.md

-# The Things Network integration with Azure Iot Hub over HTTP
+# The Things Network integration with Azure IoT Hub over HTTP

 A walkthrough and sample for connecting a 'The Things Network' gateway to Azure IoT Hub.

 The steps we will carry out are:

 1. Get the TTN Indoor Gateway connected to your wireless network
 2. Associate the gateway to the Things Network
 3. Set up the IoT Hub in Azure
 4. Create an IoT Device and get credentials
 5. Set up a TTN application integration to push messages over HTTP
+6. Use the VS Code IoT Hub extension to view data
+7. Send a message back to the device

 ## Set up the TTN Gateway